sbsends/go-tensorflow/README.md

 ## Usage

-`docker build . -t tiny_tf`
+$ `docker build . -t tiny_tf`

-Runs a single training step, and saves checkpoint.
-Could be multiple.
+$ `docker run tiny_tf`

-`docker run tiny_tf`
+Running this image will execute a single training step and save the result to a checkpoint.

 ## The model